controlshift/website-v2/_posts/2021-03-04-⚡-lighting-fast-pages.md

 Improving the page speed for those taking action via petitions and events has been a particular focus for us because these pages are seen by millions of supporters across our customer sites each month.
 Many of these supporters visit us with an empty browser cache, and they arrive primarily via mobile devices.
 We've implemented numerous new strategies to make these flows feel faster, especially on mobile devices:

 * Modernized the front-end framework we use to develop ControlShift and refined the CSS we generate to make it smaller.
 This was an enormous project for us but has paid significant dividends already.
-* Switched from gzip compression for CSS and JavaScript assets to the newer and more efficient [brotli compression](https://blogs.akamai.com/2016/02/understanding-brotlis-potential.html).
+* Switched from gzip compression for CSS and JavaScript assets to the newer and more efficient [Brotli compression](https://blogs.akamai.com/2016/02/understanding-brotlis-potential.html).
 * Slimmed the amount of JavaScript that is loaded on the page by [carefully analyzing](https://blog.saeloun.com/2020/08/04/how-to-investigate-your-build-size-in-webpack.html) how various libraries we use are imported and deferring some JavaScript loads.
 * Added [browser hints about the resources](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content) each page needs to speed things up, especially for customers using Google Fonts.
 * Experimented with [differential serving of distinct JavaScript bundles](https://www.smashingmagazine.com/2018/10/smart-bundling-legacy-code-browsers/) for specific browser versions.